Starry-Sky-hu/Sol_evo/collinearity/README.md

 ### genetribe.sh
 It is a template
 ### con.sh
-Build script of every species by genetribe.sh
+Build script of each species by genetribe.sh
 ### list
 Name list of species